Nyota254/meal-box/README.md

 # meal-box
 MVP foodtech
 to allow one generate timetable and order food weeks in advance.
-Basically you dont have to worry about what you will eat for the month
+Basically you dont have to worry about what you will eat for the month.number 1
-Project stalled.number 1